plzfgme/wl_translation_window/README.md

 # wl_translation_window

-Translate the text (with google translate) and display it in a window under cursor, works on wayland.
+Translates the text (with google translate) and displays it in a window under cursor, works on wayland.

 Only tested on sway.